 Lake-Geauga Habitat for Humanity works to eliminate barriers to a better, healthier, more financially stable life.
 With our help, Lake-Geauga Habitat for Humanity homeowners achieve the strength, stability and independence they need to build a better future for themselves and their families.
-We sell homes to families and offer 0% or low interest loans and a small down payment to cover closing costs.
 Lake-Geauga Habitat for Humanity homeowners make monthly mortgage payments that do not exceed 30% of their gross monthly income.

 Lake-Geauga Habitat for Humanity does not give away houses.
-We sell them to families who partner with us.
+We work to help families access affordable financing.
 Qualified homebuyers must show that they have a Need for Housing, are Willing to Partner with Lake-Geauga Habitat for Humanity and are Able to Pay for a Habitat mortgage.

 How to Apply

-In order to apply for Habitat for Humanity’s program, you must first fill out an application.
-Please use the information below to learn more about Lake-Geauga Habitat for Humanity qualification requirements and determine if you meet Lake-Geauga Habitat for Humanity three sets of criteria for becoming a partner family: Need for Housing, Willingness to Partner and Ability to Pay.
+In order to apply for Lake-Geauga Habitat for Humanity’s program, you must first fill out an application.
+Please use the information below to learn more about Lake-Geauga Habitat for Humanity qualification requirements and determine if you meet Lake-Geauga Habitat for Humanity three sets of criteria for becoming homeowner: Need for Housing, Willingness to Partner and Ability to Pay.